-We have a specialist music teacher for musical education who aims to support students in developing their motor skills, rhythm, melody, and social skills.
+We have specialist music events for musical education which aims to support students in developing their motor skills, rhythm, melody, and social skills.
 A focus is put on singing, learning to use rhythmical instruments, listening to music, and moving to the music.
 During these classes students are provided with collaborative opportunities in a supportive environment.
 Students actively participate and are free to explore their own creativity and talents.

-AND SPORTS TOURNAMENTS
+4.11 PHYSICAL EDUCATION AND SPORTS TOURNAMENTS